-333 Section 5.5.
+Section 5.5.
 Officers.
-The officers of the Board shall consist of the chair, vice-chair, secretary and two (2) officers-at-large, who shall be elected by the Directors at the organizational 334 meeting of the Board.
-The chair and vice-chair shall be elected to three-year (3) terms, 335 commencing at the organizational meeting of the Board and every three (3) years thereafter.
-The 336 secretary shall be elected to a two-year (2) term, commencing at the organizational meeting of the 337 Board, and shall be elected to three-year (3) terms following the completion of the initial term 338 every three (3) years thereafter.
-The officers-at-large shall be elected to a one-year (1) term, 339 commencing at the organizational meeting of the Board, and shall be elected to three-year (3) 340 terms following the completion of the initial term every three (3) years thereafter.
-The intent of 341 the election of officers is to ultimately establish three-year (3), staggered terms of officers with the 342 chair and vice-chair being elected in the same year.
-Other than the organizational meeting of the 343 Board, new officers shall take office at the adjournment of the meeting of the Board at which they 344 are elected.
-345
+The officers of the Board shall consist of the chair, vice-chair, secretary and two (2) officers-at-large, who shall be elected by the Directors at the organizational meeting of the Board.
+The chair and vice-chair shall be elected to three-year (3) terms, commencing at the organizational meeting of the Board and every three (3) years thereafter.
+The secretary shall be elected to a two-year (2) term, commencing at the organizational meeting of the Board, and shall be elected to three-year (3) terms following the completion of the initial term every three (3) years thereafter.
+The officers-at-large shall be elected to three-year (3) terms following the completion of the initial term every three (3) years thereafter.
+The intent of the election of officers is to ultimately establish three-year (3), staggered terms of officers with the chair and vice-chair being elected in the same year.
+Other than the organizational meeting of the Board, new officers shall take office at the adjournment of the meeting of the Board at which they are elected.